louisdh/java-class-quick-look/readme.md

 # Java Class Quick Look
-Java Class Quick Look is a QuickLook plugin that lets you preview Java `.class` files as bytecode.
-This uses the `javap -c` command.
+This is a Quick Look plugin that lets you preview Java `.class` files as bytecode.
+It uses the `javap -c` command.

 ![](docs/readme-example.png)